Sefer HaIkkarim

-The work contains a number of internal contradictions.
+The work contains several internal contradictions.
 While most scholars see this as indicating Sefer HaIkkarim is an eclectic work, lacking originality and vision, recent scholars instead see this as one of Albo's methods for conveying esoteric messages.

 Principles of faith

 His work is best known for its discussion of the Jewish principles of faith, in which he argues with other thinkers such as Maimonides.

 Albo stated that any religion (dat elohit), including Judaism, must have the following three fundamental principles, which he calls ikkarim (fundamentals) or ikarim kollelim (general fundamentals):